 By expanding the Rules section of the tree, we can see that this Workload Group is only used by one Routing Rule.

 This ability to re-focus the Workload Map view to any of the definitions involved in workload management makes it a very powerful tool.
 If you’re familiar with the Map view in the CPSM Web User Interface, you’ll find this Workload Map view more capable.
 For example, it shows Transactions inside Transaction Groups.
 Additionally, it merges the ‘map left’ and ‘map right’ actions into a single view, showing you a full overview of a definition’s relationships.

 Find out more

-The CICS Explorer V5.5 open beta can be freely downloaded.
-The Workload Map can be used without upgrading your backing CPSM and CICS systems, so give it a try!
+CICS Explorer V5.5 can be freely downloaded.
+The Workload Map function requires your CMAS and WUI to be at CICS TS V5.5 level, with the CMCI JVM server enabled.
 We’ll be very happy to hear your feedback, and discover how the Workload Map view relates to your workflow.
 Contact us by using our dW Answers forum.